gregtam/jupyter-notebook-initializer/README.md

 # jupyter-notebook-template

 The goal of this repository is to serve as a template for any new projects to avoid the hassle of configuring all the options each time a new project is started.
-The file Notebook Template.ipynb serves as a starting point for any Jupyter notebook by importing useful libraries and setting up default settings (e.g., plotting settings, SQL magic functions).
+The file notebook_template.ipynb serves as a starting point for any Jupyter notebook by importing useful libraries and setting up default settings (e.g., plotting settings, SQL magic functions).

 ## Files
 ### Notebooks